apache/druid/docs/development/extensions-core/datasketches-hll.md

   -->

 This module provides Apache Druid aggregators for distinct counting based on HLL sketch from [Apache DataSketches](https://datasketches.apache.org/) library.
-At ingestion time, this aggregator creates the HLL sketch objects to be stored in Druid segments.
-At query time, sketches are read and merged together.
-In the end, by default, you receive the estimate of the number of distinct values presented to the sketch.
-Also, you can use post aggregators to produce a union of sketch columns in the same row.
+At ingestion time, this aggregator creates the HLL sketch objects to store in Druid segments.
+By default, Druid reads and merges sketches at query time.
+The default result is the estimate of the number of distinct values presented to the sketch.
+You can also use post aggregators to produce a union of sketch columns in the same row.
 You can use the HLL sketch aggregator on any column to estimate its cardinality.

 To use this aggregator, make sure you [include](../../development/extensions.md#loading-extensions) the extension in your config file: